 3. Legal Requirements and Regulations

-Before you enter a new market, you need to understand the legal requirements.
-Each country has its own business regulations, which may differ significantly from your own.
-To ensure you’re compliant, consider:
+Before you enter a new market, be sure to understand that country’s language access laws.
+They may have business regulations that differ from your own.
+To ensure compliance, consider:

 - International trade requirements for exporting products from one country and importing them into another.